Ziming-Lin/ML-hdb-resale-prices/README.md

 - Resale Price = Model Intercept + Categorical Coefficients + Σ(Numerical Coefficient X Standard Scale Numerical Variable)
 - Model intercept ($339,246) acts as baseline price
-- From scale of coefficients, station name feature is usually the main price affecting factor
+- From the scale of coefficients, station name feature is usually the main price affecting factor
-- While it seems that floor area is only slightly ahead of remaining lease feature, floor area should be grouped with flat type feature and assessed as flat size
+- While it seems that floor area feature is only slightly ahead of remaining lease feature, the size of a flat should be wholly assessed by grouping floor area and flat type
 - Feature importance is then:
 > Flat Size > Remaining Lease > Unit Level > Distance to nearest MRT Station > Building Height